 #1 – Baskets – large wicker ones, smaller ones in different colours, trunks etc….

 I love using large wicker trunks as coffee tables or along a wall for extra seating (add cushions!) as they allow loads of storage for toys, are really easy to open for children, and look great in a lot of different styled rooms.

 Another way to use baskets is within shelving – to contain smaller toys together so that you can find everything easily.
-This would work really well for toy cars, dolls clothes, lego etc….
+The Kallax range from IKEA are a great example, and would work really well for toy cars, dolls clothes, lego etc….

 #2 – Storage coffee table